Employee Engagement from the bottom up is the way forward

 - Responses to the annual survey are generally broad approaches, intended to be fair to all, but not touching your disengaged population

 - These responses also tend to speak more to employees who are already engaged

 - An annual engagement survey is too distant from employees and the experiences they have throughout the year.
 Accuracy is, therefore, an issue.
 Pulse surveying is more accurate.

-- Top down only strategies tend to connect only with already engaged employees and potentially further isolate the disengaged
+- Top-down only strategies tend to connect only with already engaged employees and potentially further isolate the disengaged

-- They don’t prompt reflection among individual employees nor raise awareness and need to amend own behaviour
+- They don’t prompt reflection among individual employees nor raise awareness and need to amend their own behaviour

 Picture the scene.
-A talented but disengaged employee receives the communication that the results of the annual employee engagement survey have been received and the company has designed a new programme of events and activities to raise engagement among employees.
+A talented but disengaged employee receives the communication that the results of the annual employee engagement survey have been received.
+The company has designed a new programme of events and activities to raise engagement among employees.
 Now, picture the disengaged employee’s immediate reaction.
 How do you think s/he reacts?
 A fist pumped into the air, an exhalation of breath in sheer relief and joy that his/her disengaged days are numbered?
 Or, a shrug of the shoulders and a sigh of frustration accompanied by the thought “Here they go again.
 Yet another damp squib.”?
 Most likely the latter, but why is this?